FOSTER

 Maternity: Pregnancy screening and/or care for mother rats with litters.
 Everyone loves this role, it requires some additional training and a good track record with other fostering, and where multiple fosters ask to take on a litter, preference is given to those who have been putting in the hard work with trust or meds, on a rotating basis.

-If you are over the age of 18, have reliable transport, and would like to volunteer your time for a fulfilling and rewarding role as a foster carer for Rachie's Ratirement Home (RRH), please contact us via the form below to express your interest!
-A member of Rachie's Ratirement Home will be in contact with you shortly to have a chat, if everything is successful they will discuss a foster interview and a site inspection.
+If you are over the age of 18, have reliable transport, and would like to volunteer your time for a fulfilling and rewarding role as a foster carer for Rachie's Ratirement Home (RRH), please get in touch via hello@rachiesratirementhome.com or on our Discord.

 IMPORTANT INFORMATION

-Foster caring is an opportunity and a privelige, not a right.
+Foster caring is an opportunity and a privilege, not a right.

 All foster care is undertaken in a wholly voluntary capacity.